agroecometrics package

 Returns:

-A numpy array of predicted daily temperatures over the period of the dataframe
+A numpy array of predicted daily temperatures from the first to the last day provided, inclusive.

 Parameters:

-• temp_avg – The average temperature over the duration_time (°C)
+• temp_avg – A numpy array of average temperatures. (°C)

-• temp_base – The minimum temperature a given crop will grow at (°C)
+• temp_base – The minimum temperature to accumulate GDD. (°C)

-• temp_upper – The maximum temperature a given crop will grow (°C)
+• temp_upper – The maximum temperature to accumulate GDD. (°C)

-• duration_time – The number of days that each temp_avg represents
+• time_duration – The length of time each temp_avg represents.
+(Days)

 Returns: